-Local interurban lines did once extend beyond the Chicago area into northern Illinois.
-But outside the 6 county Chicago metropolitan area, public transit agencies were never approved, and local and interurban public transportation disappeared entirely.
+Local interurban lines did once extend beyond the Chicago area into northern Illinois, and neighboring Indiana and Wisconsin.
+But outside the 6 county Chicago metropolitan area, interurban public transit agencies were never approved, and interurban public transportation disappeared entirely.

 Some of America's most comprehensive interurban railway networks existed in the Midwest states beyond Chicago.